julioespin/julioespin.github.io/Healthcare_Analysis.md

 ---

 ## The Data
 I used MySQL to analyze healthcare data that ranged between 1998-2008.
-The dateset can be found on [Kaggle] (https://www.kaggle.com/code/iabhishekofficial/prediction-on-hospital-readmission/data?select=diabetic_data.csv).
+The dateset can be found on [Kaggle](https://www.kaggle.com/code/iabhishekofficial/prediction-on-hospital-readmission/data?select=diabetic_data.csv).

 ---